kockie69/SquinkyVCV-main/docs/chopper.md

 To use Chopper as a tremolo, send a signal to the *in* jack, and listen to the *out* jack.
 Leave the *clock* control at the default *int* setting.
 Most of the knob settings will now affect the tremolo effect.

+When Chopper is bypassed the Input will be directly connected to the Output.

 ## Chopper LFO

 ![chopper LFO image](../docs/lfo-waveforms.png)